 How Do Diesel Vehicles Work Using Biodiesel?

 All diesel vehicles, whether classified as biodiesel or conventional diesel, are one and the same.
 They have the same internal combustion engine and components.
 Although all diesel vehicles can operate using biodiesel, some original equipment manufacturers (OEMs) do not approve the use of higher-level blends of biodiesel.
 Before using biodiesel, be sure to check your OEM engine warranty to ensure that higher-level blends of this alternative fuel are approved.
-The National Biodiesel Board provides information on OEM approvals.
+Clean Fuels Alliance America provides information on OEM approvals.
 Learn more about diesel vehicles using biodiesel.

 Key Components of a Biodiesel Vehicle